Green lipped mussel powder for dogs, anyone?

 I did the math by multiplying the pups’ respective body weight by 15 mg, and then converted the result into ounces using an online conversion tool.

 Don’t Feed Green Lipped Mussels If Your Dog Is Allergic To Shellfish

-This would be the only con – if you know that your dog is allergic to shellfish, don’t feed him any Green Lipped Mussels, neither in treat form nor as a powder.
+If you know that your dog is allergic to shellfish, don’t feed them any Green Lipped Mussels.

 While neither Missy nor Buzz suffer from joint problems, I feed the mighty mussels as an overall health booster along with their raw dog food diet.

-I will continue my search of a commercial green lipped mussel powder – in the meantime I’m using my homemade powder that’s stored in my pretty glass jar 🙂 #Recycle
+I will continue my search of a commercial green lipped mussel powder – in the meantime I’m using my homemade powder that’s stored in my pretty glass jar.

 Leave your comments or questions below in the comment section!